 Will my health insurance pay?

 Medical bills are paid after a car accident by your private health insurance if you have coordinated auto No-Fault insurance coverage.
 This means your health insurance will be the “primary payer”, being first to pay and, if and when that coverage is exhausted, then No-Fault will pick up from there with payments.

-IMPORTANT: You may still end up having to rely on health insurance for payment of your accident-related medical bills if the auto insurance policy you have filed your claim under (1) provides for less than unlimited No-Fault PIP medical benefits coverage and (2) has a coverage level that is insufficient to cover the full extent of your medical bills.
+IMPORTANT: You may still end up having to rely on health insurance for payment of your accident-related medical costs if the auto insurance policy you have filed your claim under (1) provides for less than unlimited No-Fault PIP medical benefits coverage and (2) has a coverage level that is insufficient to cover the full extent of your medical costs.

 Will Medicare pay my medical bills after a car accident?

 Historically, Medicare has not paid medical bills after a car accident for an injured victim because under federal law it is a “secondary payer”, which means it would not be the primary payer on medical costs associated with an accident if No-Fault coverage is available.
 In the event that Medicare did end up paying, its payments were “conditional,” meaning that Medicare would seek reimbursement from the victim.

 Significantly, the Insurance Commissioner has stated in an official Bulletin that Medicare will cover auto accident injuries under the new coverage levels available in No-Fault auto insurance policies that are issued or renewed after July 1, 2020.